oscar-barlow/go-fish/docs/user_stories.md

 As a player
 So that the game can start
 I want all players to be dealt hands

+As a human player
+So that the other players can recognise me
+I want to tell the game my name

 As a dealer
 So that the deck doesn't run out of cards